Process-optimized phase covariant quantum cloning: Abstract

 \section{Abstract}

-After the appearance of the no-cloning theorem, approximate quantum cloning machines (QCMs) have become one of the most well-studied subject in quantum information theory.
+After the appearance of the no-cloning theorem, approximate quantum cloning machines (QCMs) has become a well-studied subject in quantum information theory.
 Among several measures to quantify the performance of a QCM, single-qudit fidelity and global fidelity have been most widely used.
 In this paper we compute the optimal global fidelity for phase-covariant cloning machines via semi-definite programming optimization, thereby completing a remaining gap in the previous results on QCMs.
 We also consider optimal simulations of the cloning and transpose cloning map, both by a direct optimization and by a composition of component-wise optimal QCMs.
 For the cloning map the composition method is sub-optimal whereas for the transpose cloning map the method is asymptotically optimal.